Parth-Pitrubhakta/HackSVIT/README.md

 Tagline: The Charity App

-The problem it solves: Helps to connect the donors and NGO's in at a single place.
+The problem it solves: Helps to connect the donors and NGO's in a single place.

-Challenges we ran into:
+Challenges we ran into: 1.
+Implementing RazorPay for payment gateway.
+2. Google Authentication
+3. Fetching realtime data

-Technologies we used:  Android Studio, Firebase, Figma
+Technologies we used:  Android Studio, Firebase, Figma, Canva.

 Links: 1.
 Figma: https://www.figma.com/file/RO3KvmPcuYt8qc6WyaItCM/CharityHub?node-id=0%3A1 <br/>
        2. GitHub: https://github.com/Parth-Pitrubhakta/HackSVIT <br/>